hualcosa/Coursera_Capstone/README.md

-# this repository was created as an assignment of the last course in IBM Data Science Professional Certification
+# this repository was created as an assignment of the last course in the IBM Data Science Professional Certification